Vladimir-csp/uwsm/README.md

 Put `wayland-session-plugins` dir somewhere in `${HOME}/.local/lib:/usr/local/lib:/usr/lib:/lib` (`UWSM_PLUGIN_PREFIX_PATH`)

-### 2. Vars set by WM and Startup notification
+### 2. Vars set by compositor and Startup notification

-Ensure your WM runs `wayland-session finalize` at startup:
+Ensure your compositor runs `wayland-session finalize` at startup:

-- it fills systemd and dbus environments with essential vars set by WM: `WAYLAND_DISPLAY`, `DISPLAY`
+- it fills systemd and dbus environments with essential vars set by compositor: `WAYLAND_DISPLAY`, `DISPLAY`
 - any other vars can be given as arguments by name
 - any exported variables are also added to cleanup list
-- if environment export is successful, it signals WM service readiness, so `graphical-session.target` can properly be declared reached.
+- if environment export is successful, it signals compositor service readiness, so `graphical-session.target` can properly be declared reached.

 Example snippet for sway config: